-Interested in how the human body works?
+Are you interested in how the human body works?
 Do you have an appreciation for medical technology?
 Are you ready to take your career to the next level?
-The Limited Medical Radiologic Technologist (LMRT) with MA Skills program might be just what you need to jump-start or advance your career in health care!
+The Limited Medical Radiologic Technologist (LMRT) with MA Skills Certificate Program might be just what you need to jump start or advance your career in healthcare!
 Here is what you need to know about the field and how to get into it.

 Responsibilities for LMRTs include: